-My studies in UCC is pleasant, and all the staff in the Chemistry Department are fantastic to work with.
+My studies in UCC is pleasant, and all the staff in the School of Department are fantastic to work with.
 With the help of very kind and helpful colleagues, the research never gets tough.
 Cork is a beautiful and peaceful town for living: the air is fresh, the sky is blue, there are even rainbows after the rain!
 The tame Lee River is just silently crossing the city, with swans on it!
 The local people are nice and friendly to give the strangers a warm greeting.
 So I am in a good mood everyday and I love this place!

 Speciation of Biologically Important Metal Complexes by Electrophoretic Methods and Hyphenated Techniques including QE-QTOFMS and CE-ICPMS